emo-eth/Cable/README.md

 # Cable
 A fretted instrument chord generator written in Python

-Create a new instance of Cable, optionally specifying a tuning and maximum number of spanned frets
+Create a new instance of Cable, optionally specifying a tuning and maximum number of spanned frets.
+The defaults are shown here
 ```
 from Cable import Cable, STANDARD, Note, Interval, Quality, Extension
 cable = Cable.Cable(tuning=STANDARD, span=3)